ShabanK/learning-nodejs/readme.md

 fs.rmdir(dirname, callback for errors and such) //only works on empty folder

 fs.readdir(dirname, callback for errors and such)) // displays an array of files and folders within the folder

+let readstream = fs.createReadStream(file_path, coding_scheme)... this is also an extension of the eventEmitter class

+readstream.on('data', (data)=>{
+...
+}) works like eventEmitter

+let writestream = fs.createWriteStream(filename);

+writestream.write("whatever");

+Why should I used streams in the first place? standard readfile works fine right?

+Basically, if i try to read a file that is larger than its buffer size, it won't be processed by it. so, a stream divides it in chunks and buffers it in chunk by chunk.